deng47/Google-drive-sync-tool/README.md

 # Google-drive-sync-tool
-Create a mirror backup of a local folder to Google Drive root folder
+Create a mirror backup of a local folder under Google Drive's root folder

 Automatically check files on Google Drive